 A person who obtains records containing substance abuse information is not permitted to re-release the information unless the original client waiver authorizes such disclosure.
-It is also required that the following written statement is attached to each authorized disclosure made:
+It is also required that one of the following written statements is attached to each authorized disclosure made:

-"This information has been disclosed to you from records protected by the Federal confidentiality rules (42 C.F.R. part 2).
-The Federal rules prohibit you from making any further disclosure of this information unless further disclosure is expressly permitted by the written consent of the person to whom it pertains or as otherwise permitted by 42 C.F.R. part 2.
-A general authorization for the release of medical or other information is not sufficient for this purpose.
-The Federal rules restrict any use of the information to criminally investigate or prosecute any alcohol or drug use patient," (42 C.F.R. §2.32).
+"This information has been disclosed to you from records protected by federal confidentiality rules (42 CFR part 2).
+The federal rules prohibit you from making any further disclosure of information in this record that identifies a patient as having or having had a substance use disorder either directly, by reference to publicly available information, or through verification of such identification by another person unless further disclosure is expressly permitted by the written consent of the individual whose information is being disclosed or as otherwise permitted by 42 CFR part 2.
+A general authorization for the release of medical or other information is NOT sufficient for this purpose (see §2.31).
+The federal rules restrict any use of the information to investigate or prosecute with regard to a